nanoleaningllc/edx-platform/docs/en_us/course_authors/source/releasing_course/course_launching.rst

 * The first number ("recipients") indicates the number of messages sent to the selected recipients.

-* The second number ("skipping") indicates the number of enrolled users who were not sent the message.
+* The second number ("skipping") indicates the number of enrolled and activated users who were not sent the message.
 This count is of students who have opted not to receive course email messages.

 * The final number ("out of") indicates the number of users in the set of recipients you selected who were enrolled in the course (and had activated their user accounts) when you sent the email message.

-  For email messages addressed to a large number of users, the number of enrolled and activated students can change while the message is being processed.
-As a result, the **Total number of enrollees** shown on the **Course Info** page may not be the same as this number.
+  Note that the **Total number of enrollees** shown on the **Course Info** page includes all currently enrolled students, regardless of account activation status, and as a result can be different than this number.

 If the "recipients" and "out of" numbers are the same, the message reads "Message successfully emailed for 13457 recipients" instead.